Penningtons Manches Cooper LLP

 Is there a requirement to register with a supervisory authority / regulator?

-Under the Data Protection (Charges and Information) Regulations 2018, individuals and organisations that process personal data must pay an annual data protection fee to the ICO unless they are exempt.
+Under the Data Protection (Charges and Information) Regulations 2018, individuals and organisations that process personal data must pay an annual data protection fee to the IC unless they are exempt.

 • credit/debit card or other payment details;